Home

 This restaurant chili recipe is a secret restaurant recipe because it specifically calls for Ancho chili powder, and it does make a difference.

-The Ancho is a dried poblano chile which is then ground into powder.
-Ancho chiles have a mild, fruity and slightly sweet taste.
-They start out as fresh green poblano chiles and after being ripened to red and then dried, they become shriveled, smoky and dark brown in color.
-Left to dry, the chiles can be crushed and made into spice powder or used to season chili and other Mexican dishes such as mole and tacos.
+Ancho chilies have a mild, fruity and slightly sweet taste.
+They start out as fresh green Poblano chilies and after being ripened to red and then dried, they become shriveled, smoky and dark brown in color.

-I created this recipe at home, tested it on my husband and then tried it at the restaurant after my husband raved about it and encouraged me to do so.
-The restaurant customers were pleased he asked me to do so.
-It is now a favorite restaurant chili recipe.
+I created this recipe at home, tested it on my husband and then tried it at the restaurant after my husband lived and then raved about it and encouraged me “go for it.”

 Three Bean Enchilada Chili Recipe